University of Maryland, Baltimore County: Student Events Board

 In the spring of 2017, T-Pain returned to UMBC and headlined the event.

-In October 2019, SEB announced that it would be hosting rappers Megan Thee Stallion and DaBaby on campus.
-DaBaby performed on November 14, 2019 in the RAC, and Megan Thee Stallion performed on November 21 in the UC Ballroom.

 Greek life

-UMBC has 20 officially registered sororities and fraternities with nearly 5% of UMBC's undergraduate students belonging to one of them, as well as one professional fraternal organization.
-UMBC houses four Greek councils, (NPHC, PHA, MGC, IFC).
-UMBC is home to 5 PHA organizations, which include Alpha Sigma Alpha, Alpha Sigma Kappa, Delta Phi Epsilon, Phi Mu, and Phi Sigma Sigma.
-The IFC organizations represented on campus are Lambda Chi Alpha, Pi Kappa Phi, Tau Kappa Epsilon, Phi Kappa Sigma, and Triangle.
-The NPHC currently houses the organizations Alpha Phi Alpha, Alpha Kappa Alpha, Delta Sigma Theta, Phi Beta Sigma.
-Their Multicultural Greek Council currently consists of Lambda Theta Alpha, alpha Kappa Delta Phi, Zeta Sigma Chi, Iota Nu Delta, and Lambda Phi Epsilon.
+UMBC has 20 registered sororities and fraternities with nearly 5% of UMBC's undergraduate students belonging to one of them.

 Mock Trial

 UMBC fields an undergraduate mock trial team within the American Mock Trial Association.
-As of the 2022-2023 season, the University of Maryland, Baltimore County is ranked #9 in the nation.
-In 2019, UMBC advanced to the National Championship Tournament for the first time in program history, placing eighth in their division.
+As of the 2022–2023 season, the University of Maryland, Baltimore County is ranked #9 in the nation.
+In 2019, UMBC advanced to the National Championship Tournament, placing eighth in their division.
 In 2021, UMBC won the American Mock Trial Association (AMTA) National Championship Tournament, defeating Yale University in one of the closest final rounds in AMTA history.
-In the 2021-2022 season, UMBC again advanced to the National Championship Tournament, but failed to place in their division.
+In the 2021–2022 season, UMBC again advanced to the National Championship Tournament, but failed to place in their division.

-UMBC competitor Syndey Gaskins also competed at Trial by Combat, the one-on-one competition for AMTA competitors hosted by UCLA Law and Drexel Law.
+UMBC competitor Sydney Gaskins also competed at Trial by Combat, the one-on-one competition for AMTA competitors hosted by UCLA Law and Drexel Law.
 As of the 2022 tournament, Gaskins is the only individual to have competed at Trial by Combat three times.

 UMBC head coach Benjamin Garmoe hosts the Mock Review, a podcast discussing undergraduate mock trial and associated matters.

 Residential life

 Campus housing

 There are ten housing areas housing approximately 3,900 students, which are: Potomac Hall, Chesapeake Hall, Erickson Hall, Harbor Hall, Patapsco Hall, Susquehanna Hall, Hillside Apartments, Terrace Apartments, Walker Avenue Apartments, West Hill Apartments.

-Those building types denoted "Hall" are traditional dormitories with the following typifying characteristics: